Cynicism (philosophy): Symbolisms

 Cynics were often recognized in the ancient world by their apparel—an old cloak and a staff.
-The cloak came as an allusion to Socrates and his manner of dress, while the staff was to the club of Heracles.
+The cloak was an allusion to Socrates and his manner of dress, the staff to the club of Heracles.
 These items became so symbolic of the Cynic vocation that ancient writers accosted those who thought that donning the Cynic garb would make them suited to the philosophy.

 In the social evolution from the archaic age to the classical, the public ceased carrying weapons into the poleis.
 Originally it was expected that one carried a sword while in the city.
 However, a transition to spears and then to staffs occurred until wearing any weapon in the city became a foolish old custom.
 Thus, the very act of carrying a staff was slightly taboo itself.
 According to modern theorists, the symbol of the staff was one which both functions as a tool to signal the user's dissociation from physical labour, that is, as a display of conspicuous leisure, and at the same time it also has an association with sport and typically plays a part in hunting and sports clothing.
 Thus, it displays active and warlike qualities, rather than being a symbol of a weak man's need to support himself.
 The staff itself became a message of how the Cynic was free through its possible interpretation as an item of leisure, but, just as equivalent, was its message of strength—a virtue held in abundance by the Cynic philosopher.